mcolvin/PSPAP-Reboot/docs/_posts/2017-05-30-Workshop-Review.md

 The fundamental objectives of PSPAP v.
 2.0 workshop were to:

-Provide essential population-level information needed for the Missouri River Recovery Project to achieve its fundamental objectives.
-Details to be provided by USACE and USFWS

 * Fundamental objective of Workshop
     * Contribute to redesign of the pallid sturgeon population assessment project to improve support for decision making under the MRRP.